MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-configure-endpoint-settings.md

 Use this setting to define groups of printers that you want to assign policy actions to that are different from the global printing actions.
 For example, say you want your DLP policy to block printing of contracts to all printers, except for printers that are in the legal department.

-You can define printers by their:
+You can define printers by these parameters:

-- Friendly printer name
+- Friendly printer name (the name of the printer as it appears in the **Add a device** picker)
 - USB product ID
 - USB vendor ID
 - IP range